 Why does PBA cause uncontrollable emotional outbursts?

 PBA happens when stroke damages areas in the brain that control how emotion is expressed.
 The damage causes short circuits in brain signals, which trigger these involuntary episodes of laughing or crying.

 Stroke is one cause of PBA, but it can also happen in people who have other neurological disorders like ALS, Parkinson’s, traumatic brain injury, multiple sclerosis, dementia, Wilson’s disease, or brain tumors.

 Because PBA can cause uncontrollable crying after stroke, it’s often mistaken for depression.
 That causes it to be underdiagnosed, undertreated, and sometimes inappropriately treated.

 In general, depression is an ongoing feeling of sadness or hopelessness that can last for weeks or months.
 PBA episodes are brief, spontaneous outbursts that might not reflect how your older adult really feels.

-PBA coping tips and treatment
+PBA treatment and 8 coping tips

 It’s important to get a diagnosis to find out if your senior truly does have PBA.
 If that is the cause of the emotional episodes, the doctor may recommend a PBA drug or an anti-depressant.
-These drugs are said to help control the symptoms, but may not completely get rid of the outbursts.
+These drugs are supposed to help control the symptoms, but may not completely get rid of the outbursts.